 As with most surgical procedures, there have been pros and cons.
 Here are the pros I’ve experienced as a result of the BCIR:

-- For the past two years, I’ve not had to leave any activity due to a bowel accident.
+- Since 2018, I’ve not had to leave any activity due to a bowel accident.

-- In a year and a half, I’ve not had one symptomatic UTI treated by antibiotics.
+- I’ve had much fewer symptomatic UTIs treated by antibiotics.

 - I’ve had no skin breakdown due to incontinence.